sanjeevkumar761/promptflow-azure-appservice/README.md

 # Preparation
-1. Create a .env file based on .env.example.
+1. Clone this repo and create a .env file based on .env.example.
 Update the values for the environment variables.
 2. Create a connection.yaml file based on connection-sample.yaml.
 Update the values for connection variables.
 3. Run command ```pip install -r requirements.txt```
 4. Run command ```pf connection create -f connection.yaml```.